ianneub/docker-heka/README.md

 ```

 Replace `heka.testing.ianneub.svc.tutum.io` with the hostname of your node on Tutum.
 You can find this hostname in the servcie dashboard on Tutum.

+Then watch the log files of the container on Tutum to see the log entries!